-Window frame heights shall be at least one and one-half times the window frame width.
-Window frames shall incorporate windowsills and lintels and/or window heads that are visually distinct from the primary exterior finish materials used on the facade on which it is located.
-Windows in the CS Downtown Character Overlays shall have the appearance of double-hung

-Windows in the UV Character Area shall have the appearance of double-hung windows
+Downtown Character Overlays Window and Door Areas and Design Required Window frames shall incorporate windowsills and lintels and/or window heads that are visually distinct from the primary exterior finish materials used on the facade on which it is located.
+Windows in the CS Downtown Character Overlays shall have the appearance of double-hung windows punched into the wall surface.
+UV, ST Minimum 20%; Maximum n/a Windows in the UV Character Area shall have the appearance of double-hung windows